kgroat/react-ionic-pwa-starter/README.md

 To build and deploy to AWS Lambda on linux:
 * `BASE_URL='/stage/' STAGE='stage' npm run serverless:linux` - deploy to specified stage with specified base URL

+If you want to use a specific AWS profile to deploy, simply specify the `AWS_PROFILE` environment variable:
+* `AWS_PROFILE=personal npm run serverless:dev`

 ## Generators

 To create a new React container: